Gaspard--/ultra-ninja_VS_falling_zombies/README.md

 * W, Space or Up : Jump
 * S or Down : Fast Fall
 * [Q and E] or [Shift + A and D or Right and Left keys] : Dash
-* Mouth and left-click : hit Zombies in the wanted directions
+* Mouse and left-click : hit Zombies in the wanted directions

-## Developpers
+## Developers
 * [David Zeng](https://github.com/Arcsz)
 * [Jakob Kellendonk](https://github.com/Gaspard--)
 * [Jamy Bailly](https://github.com/baillyjamy)